Grazen0/blog/posts/chip-8/binary-and-hex.md

 As you may realize, a byte is kinda small.
 More precisely, it can only represent numb up to 255.
 The solution?
 Make it longer!

-We can join 2 bytes together to create bigger numbers, such as `1011 0101 1001 1100`.
-This is called a **16-bit number**, and it hold values up to 65535.
+We can join 2 bytes together to create something bigger, like `1011 0101 1001 1100`.
+This is called a **16-bit number**, and it can hold values up to 65535.
 Not enough?
 Keep going!
 Join 4 bytes together to create a **32-bit number**, and 8 for a **64-bit number**.
-The main takeaway from here is that binary numbers come in different sizes: 8, 16, 32, and 64.
+These are even bigger!
+The main takeaway from here is that binary numbers come in different sizes: mainly 8, 16, 32, and 64.

-To make the CHIP-8 emulator, you'll mainly be working 8-bit numbers, and occasionally 16-bit ones.
+To make the CHIP-8 emulator, you'll mainly be working with 8-bit numbers, and occasionally 16-bit ones.
 Early computers — such as the ones CHIP-8 was originally created for — had very limited memory space, so they couldn't afford even 32-bit numbers.

 Now, you don't need to be able to read binary easily to go on with this project, or anything like that.
 However, it's important to know how the system works and what it represents.